UMNLibraries/janus-uri-factory-plugins/README.md

 ## Scopes and Formats

-Except for Conservancy and PubMed, each plugin defines a list of valid `scope` values.
+Except for Conservancy, PubMed, and WorldCat, each plugin defines a list of valid `scope` values.

 Plugins may also define a list of valid `format` values, implemented only by Primo.